 In connection with the preparation of our financial statements for the year ended December 31, 2019, we concluded there were material weaknesses in our internal controls over financial reporting.
 The material weaknesses that were identified related to the segregation of duties throughout various financial processes and our documentation of internal controls.
-We are taking steps to remediate the material weaknesses in our internal controls over financial reporting, including implementing our new ERP system and control procedures and identifying gaps in our skills base and expertise of the staff required to meet the financial reporting requirements of a public company.
-While we continue to implement our plan to remediate the material weaknesses, we may not be able to do so and our initiatives may prove not to be successful.
+While we believe we have remediated the previously identified material weaknesses, we may have future material weaknesses.